dyazar/security-resource/README.md

 ## DNS tools
 This is list of dns tools for looking up DNS.

 | No | Name | Description |
 |-----|------|-------------|
 |1|[DNSdumpster](https://dnsdumpster.com/)|dns recon & research, find & lookup dns records|
 |2|[Cachedview](https://cachedview.com)|The Google Cache Browser for any page on Internet|

 ## Cloud Monitoring Tools
-This sections are list of
+This sections are list of cloud monitoring tools

 | No | Name | Description |
 |-----|------|-------------|
 |1|[Kiali](https://www.kiali.io/)|Service mesh observability and configuration|